 The study site is responsible for maintaining an enrollment/screening log that includes all subjects enrolled.
 The log also will serve to document the reason for screening failure.
 All screening data will be collected and reported in CRFs, regardless of screening outcome.
 If a subject is re-screened, the End of Study CRF should be completed, and a new ICF, new SIC and new CRF are required for that subject.

 The overall study design is illustrated in Figure 1.
-Details on the procedures to be performed at each study visit, including screening, can be found in Table 3 and Table 4.
+Details on the assessments/data to be recorded for screening and follow-up, can be found in Table 3 and Table 4.